DinkyToyz/wtmcsServiceDispatcher/README.md

 Services are dispatched based on problem magnitude within the strategy rules.

 - **First first**:
-  All buldings regardless of range.
+  All buildings regardless of range.

 - **Forgotten first**:
-  Forgotten buidlings in range, followed by forgotten buildings out of range, buildings in range and finally problematic buildings in or out of range.
+  Forgotten buildings in range, followed by forgotten buildings out of range, buildings in range and finally problematic buildings in or out of range.

 - **In range**:
   Buildings in range followed by forgotten buildings out of range.